 Yes, you totally can!

 If you’re saving leftovers, allow the meatballs and sauce to cool and then store them in a sealable bag or container.

-If you’re meal prepping just to have the meatballs on hand, you can place either cooled or frozen meatballs in a toothpicks, cover them with the prepared grape jelly sauce, seal the bag, and then store in the freezer.
+If you’re meal prepping just to have the meatballs on hand for later, you can add the meatballs (fresh or frozen) to a sealed container or freezer bag, cover them with the prepared grape jelly sauce, seal the bag, and then store in the freezer.

-These cocktail meatballs work great as a meal by themselves (either served right out of the crock pot or on a serving tray with toothpicks or skewers), but you can also have them as a meal if you’d like.
+These cocktail meatballs work great as a meal by themselves (either served right out of the slow cooker or on a serving tray with toothpicks or skewers), but you can also have them as a meal if you’d like.

 When serving, I’d recommend pairing grape jelly meatballs with:

 - Any type of mild-flavored rice dish, such as cilantro rice, fried rice, etc.